 Who We Are

-We are the Centre for Global Learning and Development Education, available to schools, communities. business and organisations across Somerset and further afield
+We are The Global Learning and Development Education Centre, available to schools, communities. business and organisations across Somerset and further afield

 - Inspiring global resources, ideas and know-how for local and global development.